Tooth Extractions Houston

 When It’s Time to Remove Problem Teeth

 Tooth extractions are necessary procedures that no dentist wants to perform.
 Removing teeth is never the desire of any dental professional; however, when one or more are damaged, decayed, or severely infected, they must be extracted to avoid causing further harm to your oral health.
-If you believe that a tooth extraction might be what you need, contact our office to schedule an appointment with Dr. Viet Tran today.
+If you believe that a tooth extraction in Houston might be what you need, contact our office to schedule an appointment with Dr. Viet Tran today.

 Why Choose Smiles of Memorial for Tooth Extractions?